jpodlasnisky/pinho-challenge/README.md

 # JS Code Challenge sent by Pinho
 JS application developed to solve the challenged proposed by Pinho.
 Both backend and frontend were developed by me to solve this.
+Pay attention to create your own .env files.

 ## Languages, Frameworks and Technologies
 > ![npm](https://img.shields.io/npm/v/express?color=black&label=NodeJS&logo=node.js)